Theatre & Opera Ranch

 The Crosby Theatre

 The striking, state-of-the-art, open-air theatre has won several prestigious design awards and is widely recognized for blending contemporary design aesthetics with traditional building materials.
 It commands a panoramic view of the Jemez Mountains to the west and the Sangre de Cristo Mountains to the east.
-Over the years the theatre has evolved from a 480-seat structure built in 1957, to the current structure built in 1968 as a result of a fire to the original theatre in 1967, to the current structure built during extensive reconstruction in 1998.
+Over the years the theatre has evolved from a 480-seat structure built in 1957, to an open-air house seating 1,889 built in 1968 as a result of a fire to the original theatre in 1967, to the current structure built during extensive reconstruction in 1998.

 The celebrated architectural firm James Stewart Polshek and Partners designed the building.
 Purcell & Noppe & Associates were the project acousticians.